cloudpilot-emu/cloudpilot-emu/doc/networking.md

     instructions above.
 -   **Wrong certificate:** Each generated certificate is unique, and the certificate installed on the device must be the exact same certificate used by the server.
--   **Name mismatch:** The hostname or IP configured in Cloudpilot must match one of the names or IPs that were entered when the certificate was generated.
+-   **Name mismatch:** The hostname or IP configured in CloudpilotEmu must match one of the names or IPs that were entered when the certificate was generated.
 -   **Expired:** The certificate has a lifetime of one year, and you'll have to generate a new one after it has expired.